Lesson 7 of 7 - evolve a high-nurturance stepfamily

 If your family's adults don't commit to learning (a) the level-2 topics above and (b) how to dig down from surface problems to discern your primary needs (levels 2 and 3 above), then...

-• your wounded kids will leave home not knowing how to discern and resolve their primary problems.
+• your psychologically-wounded kids will leave home not knowing how to discern and resolve their primary problems.
 This will...

 • inexorably stress them, spread the unseen [wounds + unawareness] cycle, and weaken our society.

-If you're used to being controlled by a well-meaning, short-sighted false self, you risk focusing on surface (level 1) problems; achieving far less than your true potential as a unique, worthy, talented person; and dying prematurely.
+If you're used to being controlled by well-meaning, short-sighted false selves, you risk focusing on surface (level 1) problems; achieving far less than your true potential as a worthy, talented person; and dying prematurely.

-If you don't alert other people - specially parents and teachers - to what you read here, who will?
+If you don't alert other people to what you read here - specially parents and teachers, who will?

 Options